mvolkmann/blog/src/oci-smalltalk-article.md

 To really get a feel for what it's like to use Smalltalk, you have to try it.
-So follow the instructions below to install, launch, and use Cuis Smalltalk.
+So follow the instructions below to install, start, and use Cuis Smalltalk.

 To install Cuis Smalltalk: